 Outdoor dog kennels come with a few different exterior siding options.
 One of the most beautiful options is painted or stained wood siding.
 The downside of wood siding is that it usually requires a little more maintenance to keep it in top shape.
 This also applies to wood trim.

 The key to keeping wood siding performing and looking the way it should is to keep the paint or stain job up to date.
-If paint on your puppy kennel is peeling or cracking then moisture and harmful UV rays have already begun to damage the wood.
+If the paint on your puppy kennel is peeling or cracking then moisture and harmful UV rays have already begun to damage the wood.
 On average wood siding should be repainted or stained every 4-6 years (before the water-tight seal of the old paint is compromised).
 Be sure to remove all dirt and mildew before applying a fresh coat of paint or stain.

 A Dog Kennel Base

 - Water will drain away from the underside of the kennel (keeping it dry and preventing rot and decay).

-The uneven surface of crushed stone helps to diffuse the water that runs off the roof, reducing the amount of water that splashes onto the kennel.
+- The uneven surface of the crushed stone helps to diffuse the water that runs off the roof, reducing the amount of water that splashes onto the kennel.

 - A thick stone base keeps grass and weeds from growing under and around the kennel.